Andrew Left

-Andrew Edward Left (born July 9, 1970) is an activist short seller, author and editor of the online investment newsletter Citron Research, formerly StockLemon.com.
+Andrew Edward Left (born July 9, 1970) is a convicted fraudster, an activist short seller, author, and editor of the online investment newsletter Citron Research, formerly StockLemon.com.
+On June 1, 2026, Left was found guilty on 13 counts of fraud.

 Under the name Citron Research, Left publishes reports on firms that he claims are overvalued or are engaged in fraud.
 Left is known for advising investors on short selling and has often appeared on various media outlets such as CNBC and Bloomberg to talk about his opinions on stocks.
 In 2017, Left was called 'The Bounty Hunter of Wall Street' by The New York Times.